seojuice

 The render path on a 2024+ Framer site.
 The historical JS-rendering concern is closed at stage three; verify at stage five.

-The historical concern about Framer (and every other design-tool-turned-website-builder) was that it shipped client-rendered JavaScript and Google saw an empty shell.
-Google's public position has been consistent for years: server-rendered or pre-rendered HTML and client-rendered output are different delivery shapes, not different ranking classes, and the indexing pipeline doesn't reward one over the other — it just needs the content present when the page is fetched.
-Framer's 2024 default puts the content in the initial response, which closes the historical concern.
+The render path is five stages: a crawler requests a URL, Framer's edge resolves it to a record, Framer's server renders the full HTML into the initial response, the CDN serves it, and the crawler indexes the same HTML a human sees.
+Google's position has been consistent for years: server-rendered and client-rendered output are different delivery shapes, not different ranking classes; the pipeline just needs the content present when the page is fetched.
+Framer's 2024 default puts it in the initial response, the stage that closes the concern.

 What changed in 2024-2025 that you can stop auditing for